ephemeral-laboratories/usemy-name-site/principles/do-not-transform-names.md

 ---
+title: "Principle: Do not attempt to transform names"
 ---

-# Principle: Do not attempt to transform names

 Although this fallacy is perhaps vaguely worded (it's easy to come up with algorithms to transform any string to some kind of encoding and back), there are problems with